Ta' Ganni. Triq il-Htajriet,

 Support group for those with ADHD & their families.
-We organise monthly meetings for families, adults with ADHD, parental skills courses, social skills classes, summer camp & in service courses for teachers & LSA's.
+Monthly meetings for families, adults with ADHD, parental skills courses, social skills classes, summer camp & in service courses for teachers & LSA's.

 Address: 36, Triq San Luqa

 Aġenzija Appoġġ provides services for children & families in need through the provision of professional care & support.
 Aġenzija Appoġġ forms part of the Foundation for Social Welfare Services (FSWS).
 Some of the services include: Supportline 179: is a 24 hour, free telephone service run by a team of professionally trained volunteers.
 It provides immediate, confidential support to callers of any age, who require assistance both in day-to-day & crisis situations.
 Supportline 179 receives calls on situations of child abuse, domestic violence, emotional difficulties, behavioural problems, loneliness, drug / alcohol / gambling problems, amongst others.
 It also provides information on social welfare services & refers callers to other services for further intervention.
 Fostering Service: provides a family experience to those children who, for some reason or another, could not live with their birth parents.
 Prospective foster carers are assessed & given the necessary training.
 A team of qualified social workers also provide monitoring, guidance & support to foster care families both before & during the fostering placement.
 Throughout the foster care placement, these children will be provided with the opportunity to live within a family environment, whereby they can get the love & security they need.